dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     The guard expression is evaluated in its case's case scope.

+    The then statement of an if-case statement is executed in the case's case scope.

 #### Switch case fallthrough

 In a switch statement or expression, multiple cases may share the same body: